 The state of Ohio has undergone an incredible shift.
 As the state capital, Columbus welcomes business travelers by the thousands every year.
-Columbus even ranked as having the “Highest in Visitor Satisfaction in the Midwest” in 2016 by J.D.
-Power and Associates.
-With so many things to do in Columbus, many of these travelers choose to extend their stays.
-In this guide, you’ll find everything you need to make the most out of your extended stay in the city.Visiting #Columbus #OH for a #businesstrip?
+Columbus even claimed the highest visitor satisfaction in the Midwest in a J.D.
+Power and Associates survey.
+With so many things to do in Columbus, many travelers choose to extend their stays.
+In this guide, you’ll find everything you need to make the most out of your extended stay in Columbus.Visiting #Columbus #OH for a #businesstrip?
 Here's a list of #attractions to check out on your downtime. #corporatehousing #temporaryhousing #extendedstay Click To Tweet

 The perfect respite awaits you

 Hunan House has been a Columbus staple for a few decades now, but its commitment to delivering exceptional Hunan-Sichuan and Thai fare with a gourmet twist are known citywide.
 The restaurant’s comfortable interior with its crisp white tablecloths and spotless accessories only adds to the experience.
 Then there’s the tab, which is somehow priced so affordable that you wonder if they forgot to add your entrée.
 For delicious food at a great price, few can match Hunan House.